-Having asthma is not a reason for children to avoid sport.
+Yes.
+Having asthma is not a reason for children to avoid exercise.
 It is important that children who have asthma continue to exercise to help them stay fit and healthy.

 It occurs when the airways in the lung cool down and dry out after heavy breathing.
-This causes the small airways to become inflamed, swollen, and blocked by mucus, making it more difficult to breathe.
+This causes the small airways to become inflamed, swollen, and blocked by mucus, and can make it difficult to breathe.
 It can also be triggered by exercising where there is pollution or pollen in the air, or by viruses.

-Exercise-induced asthma can happen to anyone, whether they have asthma or not.
-About 1 in 4 school children experience exercise-induced asthma.
-If they have asthma, exercise can be one of their triggers and having symptoms after exercising might mean their asthma is not properly controlled, and that you should see your doctor.
+Exercise induced asthma can happen to anyone, whether you have asthma or not.
+About 1 in 4 school children experience exercise induced asthma.
+If you have asthma, exercise can be one of your triggers.
+Having symptoms after exercising might mean that your asthma is not properly controlled, and that you should see your doctor.

-Symptoms of exercise-induced asthma often appear 5 to 10 minutes after your child has stopped exercising.
-After an attack, symptoms may not appear again for 2 or 3 hours, even if your child does more exercise.
+Symptoms of exercise induced asthma often appear 5 to 10 minutes after your child has stopped exercising.
+After an asthma attack, symptoms may not appear again for 2 or 3 hours, even if your child does more exercise.

 - tightness in the chest

-- Tell your child to take their reliever medication 15 minutes before warming up, if this is part of their asthma action plan, or if they or you are concerned they may need it.
+- Tell your child to take their reliever puffer 15 minutes before warming up, if this is part of their asthma action plan.

 - Make sure they warm up before exercising.

-- Watch for asthma symptoms during exercise and give your child reliever medication if symptoms appear.
+- Watch for asthma symptoms during exercise and give your child their reliever puffer if symptoms appear.
 They should return to exercise only when the symptoms have stopped.
 If symptoms reappear, give them more reliever and don't let them return to exercise.

 - Remember that asthma symptoms can occur up to 30 minutes after your child has stopped exercising.
-Have the reliever medication on hand.
+Have the reliever medicine readily available.

-If your child does not respond to reliever medication after 4 minutes, they may be having a severe asthma attack:
+If your child does not respond to their reliever puffer after 4 minutes, they may be having a severe asthma attack, and you should:

 - Sit your child down comfortably and reassure them.

-- Give them 4 puffs of reliever medication, preferably through a spacer.
+- Give them another 4 puffs of reliever medicine, preferably through a spacer.

 - If there is still no improvement after 4 minutes, call an ambulance immediately.